Politics and Regions

 An economy trying to offset new business practices and a collapse in confidence with strong monetary and fiscal stimulus.

-Economic growth has plunged, unemployment has soared, and we are now at an inflection point, at which growth will now be rebounding and then eventually settling on a relatively (to 2020) stable course: as I wrote in my last blog, a Flash Crash t-shaped recession.
+Economic growth has plunged, unemployment has soared, and we are now at an inflection point, at which growth will now be rebounding and then eventually settling on a relatively (to 2020) stable course.

 Unlike previous recessions, we can understand and explain the timing of stages 1 and 2, as they are a direct result of a simple government policy.
 Unlike previous recessions, stage 3 will be outside of normal textbook thinking.
 Indeed, according to textbook economics, are we actually going to have a recession?
 Bizarrely, the Flash Crash in economic growth means that, from one point of view, this collapse in economic growth may not even be defined as a recession.